Community Dental Support

 Target Beneficiaries

-4. Medical Fee Waiver put in place by the Hospital Authority; and
+• Medical Fee Waiver put in place by the Hospital Authority; or

-3. Has joined Electronic Health Record Sharing System (eHealth)
+• Has joined the Electronic Health System (eHealth)

 Programme Content